The Living Art Museum: Focus

-Nýló focuses on contemporary art, with the aim of providing a base for artistic creativity and experimentation in the visual arts.
-Along with producing 6 to 8 exhibitions in the gallery space each year, Nýló also promotes artistic expressions in various forms such as performance, screenings, school visits and workshops to increase program variability.
-In this way, the museum promotes a critical approach to visual art, while opting to question and reflect on its own current direction and activities at all times.
-The Living Art Museum does not represent individual artists, but throughout the years has been indisputably important to promoting artists within a nurturing, supportive and non-hierarchical relationship.
-Nýló is a small institution with an inherent flexibility, which allows the museum to constantly reconsider and revise existing ideas and experiment with new solutions, while attempting to find ideal circumstances for the artists working within it.
+Nýló focuses on contemporary art.
+Along with producing 6 to 8 exhibitions in the gallery space each year, Nýló also hosts performance, screenings, school visits and workshops.
+The museum promotes a critical approach to visual art while questioning and reflecting on its own direction and activities at all times.
+The Living Art Museum does not represent individual artists, but promotes artists within a nurturing, supportive and non-hierarchical relationship.

 The board

-Nýló is managed by a board of five members and a secondary board of three members, who are voted in on a yearly basis.
-Each member can serve for up to two years and with work done mainly on a voluntary basis.
+Nýló is managed by a board of five members and a secondary board of three members, who are voted in each year.
+Each member can serve for up to two years and with work done mainly voluntarily.
 Nýló evolves under the influence and characteristics of each successive board and therefore maintains a fluid relationship with developing concerns in the field of visual arts.
-The range in perspective on contemporary culture offered through the individuals serving on the board at any given time ensures Nýló maintains a role in these discourses, keeping the museum’s engagements challenging and current.
+The range in perspective on contemporary culture offered through the individuals serving on the board at any given time ensures Nýló maintains a role in these discourses, keeping the museum's engagements challenging and current.

+The board members in 2023 were: Sunna Ástþórsdóttir (chairman), Auður Ómarsdóttir, Deepa Iyengar, Guðlaug Mía Eyþórsdóttir, Joe Keys, Lukas Bury, Thora Karlsdóttir, and Þórsteinn Eyfjörð.

 The collection

 Nýló's collection consists of approximately 2,300 artworks from 1950 to the present.
 The collection has been acquired through donations by artists who have exhibited or members that have been included as part of the history of the museum.
-Originally artists and members were required to contribute two works upon becoming a member with an annual donation following that, which means that over the past 35 years the museum has acquired a diverse collection of works by artists from abroad and within Iceland.
-This requirement ensured the growth of the collection, but has also highlighted questions and/or issues related to the role of a collection, storage and space requirements, along with archival and preservation practices.
+Originally artists and members were required to contribute two works upon becoming a member with an annual donation following that, which means that over the past 35 years, the museum has acquired a diverse collection of works by artists from abroad and within Iceland.
+This requirement ensured the growth of the collection but has also highlighted questions and/or issues related to the role of a collection, storage and space requirements, along with archival and preservation practices.

-Nýló holds a considerable collection of artist books and prints, as well as documents that speak to the context and history of the works in the collection.
+Nýló holds a significant collection of artist books and prints, as well as documents that speak to the context and history of the works in the collection.